T (Aspirin enteric coated 325 mg)

 Pill imprint T has been identified as Aspirin enteric coated 325 mg.

-Aspirin is used in the treatment of angina; back pain; prevention of thromboembolism in atrial fibrillation; myocardial infarction, prophylaxis; rheumatoid arthritis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Aspirin is used in the treatment of angina; back pain; ischemic stroke, prophylaxis; myocardial infarction, prophylaxis; antiphospholipid syndrome (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
 Aspirin 325 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - Pregnancy Category:

 - N - Not classified